 Middlebury adopts test-optional admissions policy

-Students who apply as first-years or transfers, beginning with those entering in Fall 2021, have the option of applying under a test-optional policy.
+Students who apply as first-years or transfers, beginning with those entering in fall 2021 (plus spring transfer applicants who apply in fall 2020), have the option of applying under a test-optional policy.
 Middlebury recognizes the impact that the disruption of the timing of standardized testing due to the COVID-19 crisis will have on our applicants, and we seek to diminish anxiety about this testing requirement.

 A Holistic Process